Titanking333/Taxi-Data-Project/README.md

 3. Payment Methods and Tipping Behaviour: o	Customers paying via credit card tend to pay higher fares than those using cash. o	34% of passengers tip 20% or more of their total fare, highlighting a segment of generous tippers.

+Dataset Source: Google Advanced Data Analytics Course - <a href ="https://github.com/Titanking333/First-Year/blob/main/2017_Yellow_Taxi_Trip_Data.csv">Dataset</a>

+Note: This project's dataset was created for pedagogical purposes and may not be indicative of New York City taxi cab riders' behaviour.